rOpenGov/geofi/vignettes/fingis_tutorial.md

 * [Google](http://code.google.com/apis/maps/documentation/geocoding/)

 The function `get_geocode()` returns both latitude and longitude for the first hit, and the raw output (varies depending on the service used).

+Warning!
+The geocode result may vary between sources, use with care!

 ```r